wp-plugins/wordpress-seo/readme.txt

 Requires at least: 3.0
 Tested up to: 3.1

-WordPress SEO is an all in one solution to search engine optimize your WordPress blog, featuring titles, meta descriptions, XML sitemaps & much much more.
+WordPress SEO is an all in one solution to search engine optimize your WordPress blog: SEO titles, meta descriptions, XML sitemaps & much more.

 == Description ==